NodeDiver/subscriptn-simple/README.md

 ## ❓ FAQ

 ### **Q: What is SubscriptN and what does it do?**
-**A:** SubscriptN is a Bitcoin subscription management platform that allows shop owners to create and manage recurring Lightning Network payments.
+**A:** SubscriptN is a Bitcoin subscription management platform that allows shop owners to create and manage recurring lightning network payments.
 It connects BTCPay Server infrastructure with Lightning wallets to automate subscription billing using real Bitcoin payments.

 ### **Q: Do I need a BTCPay Server to use this?**
 **A:** Yes, you need a BTCPay Server instance and an API key.
 The application acts as a bridge between your BTCPay Server (which handles the payment processing) and Lightning wallets (which make the payments).
 You can set up your own BTCPay Server or use a hosted service.